demisto/content-docs/docs/tutorials/tut-design.md

 Every command takes inputs (arguments) and returns outputs.

-Command names follow a naming convention that makes it easy for the users to understand what they do: `!vendor-action-object` using [kebab-case](https://medium.com/better-programming/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841).
-For example, a command of an integration from vendor HelloWorld that performs an update action of an object of type alert, should be named: `!helloworld-update-alert`.
+Command names follow a naming convention that makes it easy for the users to understand what they do: `!vendor-object-action` using [kebab-case](https://medium.com/better-programming/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841).
+For example, a command of an integration from vendor HelloWorld that performs an update action of an object of type alert, should be named: `!helloworld-alert-update`.

 Integration commands are used in two ways inside Cortex XSOAR:
 - In Playbooks: in this case commands become building blocks or tasks of playbooks.
 - In the CLI: users can manually run commands within an incident using the XSOAR CLI by typing `!commandname` and specifying the arguments.

 Customers typically use a combination of both: they use commands to automate processes through the playbooks and, when they are conducting investigations manually they run commands from the CLI to analyze the data.